 Small farmers in Nicaragua are taking steps together to defend against major agricultural enterprises that want to import genetically modified seeds.
 Thanks to field trials financed by SWISSAID, they can prove that local varieties are more economical and respond with greater resistance to climate fluctuations – and yield harvests which are just as plentiful.

 Organic farming helps poor farmers find a way out of poverty and hunger.
-Like Don Pablo and his wife Cristina in Juguapa, Nicaragua.
-They tell their story here.
+This video lists the most convincing points.